 - New Mexico

 - North Carolina

 - North Dakota

 When Do I Need a Family Law Attorney?

-As with most other areas of the law, whether you need a family law attorney depends on a number of factors specific to your case.
-For example, a couple generally won't need a lawyer to get married, but attorneys may be required if one party asks the other to sign a prenuptial agreement.
+As with most other areas of the law, whether you need a family law attorney depends on several factors specific to your case.
+For example, a couple generally won't need a lawyer to get married.
+However, an attorney may be required if one party asks the other to sign a prenuptial agreement.

 Individuals often benefit from hiring an attorney when dealing with divorce, child support, and especially child custody matters.
 Emotions can run high during some family law issues.
 Hiring an attorney for their legal knowledge and negotiating with the other party to resolve complex issues can be invaluable.
 Most lawyers offer free initial consultations, so speaking with a family law attorney may be worth your time.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help